astropy/astropy/docs/modeling/parameters.rst

       >>> p2
       <Polynomial1D(4, c0=0.0, c1=0.0, c2=0.0, c3=0.0, c4=0.0)>

-- Parameters can the be set/updated by accessing attributes on the model of the same names as the parameters::
+- Parameters can then be set/updated by accessing attributes on the model of the same names as the parameters::

       >>> p2.c4 = 1